 Accredited by the Institution of Engineering Designers (IED) to meet the requirements for EngTech and partially meets the academic requirements for IEng subject to further appropriate learning to degree level for 2019-2023 intake years.

-HNC: One A-level at grade C in a relevant subject or equivalent AVCE or National Diploma/Certificate (or equivalent UK or overseas qualifications)
+HNC: One A-level at grade C in a required subject or equivalent AVCE or National Diploma/Certificate (or equivalent UK or overseas qualifications)

-FdEng: 120 Level C credits from an HNC in an appropriate discipline.
+FdEng: 120 Level C credits from an HNC in a required subject.
 Normally at least 40 credits should be at Merit level or above and 20 of these credits should be from a mathematical analytical unit.